triblondon/tribot/README.md

 git clone https://github.com/triblondon/tribot.git
 cd tribot
 npm install
-cp examples/index.js index.js
 ```

-Now open up index.js and add the username, password and server of the XMPP user account that you want the bot to control.
-You can also set `debug` to true if you want verbose output.
+Now open up config.json and add the username, password and server of the XMPP user account that you want the bot to control.
+You can also set `debug` to true if you want verbose output, and configure any plugins that you want.
+See the [plugins](lib/plugins) directory for plugin specific documentation.

 Now, start the bot: